-Applying the Return of Title IV Funds Policy and TBR Refund of Maintenance Policy
+Applying the Return of Title IV Funds Policy & TBR Refund of Maintenance Fee Policy

-In most instances when a student has charged their tuition, fees, and books to their Pell grant and withdraws prior to completing 60% of their scheduled hours for the payment period, the student will owe payment to the school.
+In most instances when a student has charged their maintenance and technology access fees to their Pell grant and withdraws prior to completing 60% of their scheduled hours for the payment period, the student will owe payment to the school.
 This will occur when the TBR policy determines that the student owes more than what he or she is eligible to keep in Title IV funds, as a result of the Return of Title IV calculation.

 In these instances, the school will require payment of the difference from the student.
 A "HOLD" will be placed on the student's account until full payment is made to the school.
-The student will not be allowed to apply for readmission, register for class, or receive official copies of transcripts until the outstanding balance on their account is paid.
+The student will not be allowed to apply for re-admission, register for class, or receive official copies of transcripts until the outstanding balance on their account is paid.